bhstark2/latency/report.md

 ## Throughput vs. "Speed"

+Some people use the term "speed" when referring to capacity or latency or a combination of these two.
+While that term is more often associated with capacity (e.g. a "speed test" that reports the achieved throughput of a file transfer), it can mean different things in different contexts.
+Since this term has no precise definition in the context of either capacity or latency, we will not use that term in this report.
+We do use "speed" in this paper to refer to the distance bits travel on a physical medium over time (i.e. the propagation velocity of signals in the medium).

-It's important that we first make a point concerning the difference between what network engineers describe as the "throughput", "bandwidth", or "capacity" of a network connection and what the layperson thinks about as the "speed" of a connection.
-When we describe a link capacity as 100 megabits per second, or 10 gigabits per second, or 1 terabit per second, that refers to the *amount* of data passing through a given point (such as a home's Internet connection) per second, not how *quickly* that data travels to its final destination.
-Thus, numbers expressed as "bits per second" are best understood as a measure of throughput, bandwidth, or capacity, and not speed (and this is why one correct term is band-width and not band-speed).
+When we describe
+a link capacity as 100 megabits per second, or 10 gigabits per second, or 1 terabit per second, that refers to the *amount* of data passing through a given point (such as a home's Internet connection) per second, and for this we will use the terms "throughput", "bandwidth", "bit rate", or "capacity" interchangeably.

-(JL NOTE: Is this analogy useful or can it be deleted or modified?)
 To illustrate this with a simple analogy, imagine increasing the bandwidth is like adding more lanes to a highway — it makes the highway wider, so it can carry more cars, but it doesn’t change the speed limit at which the cars may travel.
 Counting cars-per-minute passing a certain point on a highway tells you about the capacity (or width) of the highway, but it tells you nothing about the speed of the individual cars.
-Similarly, on this road there may be a motorcycle and a tractor trailer truck traveling at the same speed in traffic, and so while the truck has higher cargo *capacity* than the motorcycle, it won’t get you to your destination any *faster* than the motorcycle.
+For a task that requires shuttling back and forth many times between two locations, it is the speed of travel that most determines the amount of time that the task consumes, rather than the number of lanes on the highway.
+Conversely, if the task is to move a large amount of goods from one location to another as quickly as possible, more lanes could mean that more vehicles could be used simultaneously, and thus complete the task more quickly.

 ## Latency vs. Throughput